-Rangasthalam Story Analysis:
+Rangasthalam Story Analysis

-Rangasthalam Character Analysis:
+Rangasthalam Character Analysis

 Ram Charan performed his role with ease.
-His body language, expressions, dialogue delivery and dialect are in perfect sync.
+His body language, expressions, dialogue delivery, and dialect are in perfect sync.
 His performance in pre-climax episodes elevated the film to a whole new level.

 Aadi Pinisetti convinces in his role.
 Jagapathi Babu pulls off his role with just his expressions as he has limited scope for body language and dialogues.
 Prakash Raj is quite natural and perfectly fits in the role.
 Anasuya did justice to her role.
-Rest of the characters have performed well.
+The rest of the characters have performed well.
 Overall, the performances are an asset to the film.

-Rangasthalam Technical Aspects:
+Rangasthalam Technical Aspects

 Stunts are realistic unlike routine Telugu movies and deserve appreciation.
 Art direction is outstanding.
-Editing is decent.
+The editing is decent.
 The songs are an integral part of the story, instead of being mere entertainment.
 The CGI fits perfectly well without appearing unrealistic.
 Overall, Rangasthalam breathes life into Telugu cinema with its honest approach.

 Date Created: 2018-03-30 11:00